PostgREST/postgrest/docs/references/errors.rst

 RAISE errors with HTTP Status Codes
 -----------------------------------

-Custom status codes can be done by raising SQL exceptions inside :ref:`functions <s_procs>`.
+Custom status codes can be done by raising SQL exceptions inside :ref:`functions <functions>`.
 For instance, here's a saucy function that always responds with an error:

 .. code-block:: postgres